Sarcoids Come in Many Types

 Type 1 Fibroblastic Sarcoids can be further divided depending on whether there is extension beyond the pedicle.

-Type 1b Fibroblastic sarcoids have a narrow pedicle or stem but a root or foot extends into the body beyond the pedicle.
+Type 1b Fibroblastic Sarcoids have a narrow pedicle or stem but a root that extends into the body beyond the pedicle.

 This differentiation is essential for deciding on the best treatment option.

 Removal of the external mass of a type 1a fibroblastic sarcoid should result in a cure, but removal of the bulk external mass from a type 1b fibroblastic sarcoid would be a potential disaster!